 It seemed like they faced a binary choice.

-Either they could stay with their singular successful location or replicate their model through franchising or additional stores.
+They could stay with their singular successful location.
+Or they could replicate their model through franchising or more stores.

-The problem was neither option to growth seemed right for them and their business.
+The problem was neither option seemed right for them and their business.

 Here’s the story of where they went from there.